mohammad0x/Face-recognition/README.md

 First, it receives specifications such as name or ID for the user from you, then to receive the model's photo, there are two solutions.
 First, get the saved photo.
 Second, take a photo from the camera.

 To set the camera address to take a picture, you can set the address in the `picture.py` file.

+Also, get a log every 5 seconds with the address ` 127.0.0.1:800/log ‍‍`.

+Then you can use `127.0.0.1:8000/admin` to view all logs and results or built models or to edit and delete